MrDuckyTesla/Tesla-Crash-To-Earth/ReadMe.txt

 Start Date:  7/11/2024
-Last Updated:  11/7/2024
+Last Updated:  11/9/2024
-Current Version 0.2.1
+Current Version 0.2.3

-"Tesla: Crash to Earth" was (or will be) made by:
+"Tesla: Crash to Earth" is (or will be) made by:

   MrDuckyTesla:  Programmer, Artist, Composer, Writer
   XedicZyzor:    Artist, Composer, Writer